Table Of Contents

 However, cloud orchestration and cloud automation work together, which is why they are often used interchangeably, even if they are not the same thing.

-Cloud Orchestration Use Cases: When Might You Want To Use Cloud Orchestration?
+Cloud Orchestration Use Cases: When Is It Best To Use Cloud Orchestration?

 It is interesting to note that you can orchestrate multiple automated tasks to create a standard procedure that you can repeat creating standard processes.